the1lab/1lab/src/Cat/Functor/Conservative.lagda.md

   → is-invertible D (F .F₁ f) → is-invertible C f
 ```

+## Conservative functors reflect (co)limits that they preserve

-As a general fact, conservative functors reflect limits and colimits that
+As a general fact, conservative functors [[reflect limits|reflected limit]]
-they preserve (given those (co)limits exist in the first place!).
+and colimits that they preserve (given that those (co)limits exist in the
+domain).

 The rough proof sketch is as follows: let $K$ be some cone in $\cC$ such
 that $F(K)$ is a limit in $\cD$, and $L$ a limit in $\cC$ of the same